 As the parameter of the risk assessment will be based of Union Public Benchmarks (thus to be considered with high reliability as per Par.
 3.62), it could be arguable assigning a medium risk to profit performances above the median: in the table, ranges within 50th and 60th percentile are considered having a medium risk, whilst it would be probably more coherent assigning a low risk (or “no risk” considering Par.
 3.62 of OECD TP Guidelines mentioned above).

-ICC members would have preferred a specific confirmation that, in case of APA or BAPA, the arm’s length nature for margin falling within the entire Interquartile range (25th – 75th percentile) or within a different range not consistent with the Befit 3 risk zones, the below risk assessment table should not be taken into consideration in order to decrease the level of certainty obtaining with the combined effort both of taxpayer and relevant tax Authority in assessing the cross-border transaction and reaching an agreement about the arm’s length margin.
+ICC members would have preferred a specific confirmation that, in case of APA or BAPA, this would imply that transactions considered by that APA (whether unilateral or bilateral) would be considered low risk and the BEFIT 3 risk zones should not be taken into consideration, independently from whether the margin has been agrees as being arm’s length (i.e., in the case whether the arm’s length nature for margin falls within the entire Interquartile range (25th – 75th percentile) or within a different range not consistent with the Befit 3 risk zones).
+Differently, there would be a decrease in the level of certainty obtained with the combined effort both of taxpayer and relevant tax Authority in assessing the cross-border transaction and reaching an agreement about the arm’s length margin.

+Traffic light system for low-risk activities of distributors and contract manufacturers:

+ICC members believe that further clarity is needed as to how the proposed traffic light system will align with Amount B of Pillar One.
+This is particularly needed to the extent the same activities are in scope instability and disputes will arise if the benchmarks are different.

 About the International Chamber of Commerce